How Eye Tracking Can Help You With Website Optimization?

 Notice in the image given below how the arrow brings attention to the search bar immediately, making the purpose of the page very clear for prospects:

-However, using a pointer is not the only way to guide an individual’s attention to a particular direction.
+However, using a pointer is not the only way to guide an individual’s attention in a particular direction.
 With images, it gets more subtle than that.
-See this walking path in the image give below:

 Make your subject look or point in the direction of your call-to-action (or important information you’re trying to convey) and test it to see how it impacts your conversion rate.